eyalroz/cuda-kat/README.md

 ### <a name="making-your-kernel-code-more-natural-language-like"> Say it with natural-language-like mnemonics</a>

-The example of `global_thread_index()` is quite obvious in that it involves multiple operations and writing the function name is more terse than spelling out the computation.
+The example of `global_thread_id()` is quite obvious in that it involves multiple operations and writing the function name is more terse than spelling out the computation.
 But naming this pattern is attractive just as much due to our giving of a **meaningful name** to the computation, regardless of its length.
 It's also an application of the  [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself); and it removes numerous repetitive calculations, which divert attention from the more meaningful computational work you're actually carrying out in your kernel.

 But let's make that more concrete.
 Consider the following statements:
 ```